Kong/docs.konghq.com/app/1.0.x/health-checks-circuit-breakers.md

 Active health checks, as the name implies, actively probe targets for their health.
-When active health checks are enabled in an upstream entity, Kong will periodically issue HTTP requests to a configured path at each target of the upstream.
+When active health checks are enabled in an upstream entity, Kong will periodically issue HTTP or HTTPS requests to a configured path at each target of the upstream.
 This allows Kong to automatically enable and disable targets in the balancer based on the [probe results](#healthy-and-unhealthy-targets).